binzcodes/binzcodes/README.md

-> Contract Software Engineer, DevOps guy and Digital Nomad.
+`Software Engineer, DevOps guy and Digital Nomad.`

-I build cloud-native web applications while travelling, mostly with Node.js.
+I make cloud-native web applications while travelling, mostly with Node.js.

 <!---
 binzcodes/binzcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.